-If God saw fit to have us get this far in life (humankind) without knowing whether we're all having boys or girls, then we were fine with not knowing.
+If God saw fit to have us get this far in life (humankind) without knowing whether we're all having boys or girls, then for us, we were fine with not knowing.

-We did get an ultrasound last June though - for the picture.
+We did get an ultrasound before he was born - for the picture.

-Needless to say, he was a pleasant surprise at 4:10 am that early November Friday.
+Needless to say, he was a pleasant surprise at 4:10 am that early November morning.

-This little guy (nicknamed Baloo) is a bundle of joy.
+This little guy is a bundle of joy.

-The following weekend, when he was 8 days old, I shot back-to-back videos for our series of care and recovery videos with some of my best friends in Vegas.
+The following weekend, when he was 8-days-old, I shot back-to-back videos for a series of care and recovery videos with some of my friends.